It’s all about trust

 De Verffabriek, Ghent, Belgium

-Ceiling and floor lights, desk lamps, nightstand lamps, hallway and bathroom lighting.
-All the light sources from the artist's house have been transported into the exhibition space, resulting in his house
+Ceiling and floor lights, desk lamps, nightstand lamps, hallway and bathroom lighting—all the light sources from the artist’s home have been relocated to the exhibition space, leaving his residence in complete darkness for the duration of the show.

-This piece is an act of reasoning, trust, and cost-sharing.
+This piece is an act of reasoning, trust, and cost sharing.

 All the lights of my house, 2023